 Example 1:

 You have a natural gas furnace in your home that used 67,000 cubic feet of natural gas for heating last winter.
-Your neighbor has a furnace that burns heating oil that used 500 gallons of heating oil last winter.
+Your neighbor has a similar house but with a furnace that burns heating oil, which used 500 gallons of heating oil last winter.
 You can convert the natural gas and heating oil consumption data into Btu to determine which home used more energy for heating.

 - Natural gas